How to Respond to Difficult Times

 All throughout the Bible are stories and accounts of men and women who went through hard times in the midst of growing in relationship with God.

-Jesus knew the storm was coming so why didn’t He simply intercede and prevent it from happening?
+Jesus knew the storm was coming so why did He not simply intercede and prevent it from happening?

 Jesus demonstrated for us the proper way to respond when a storm arises in our lives.